-Don Perry, the Music Supervisor on Night of the Comet, shared some insight into the Soundtrack for the film during a chat on Facebook.
-Adding to a discussion on the Night of the Comet Facebook Group page regarding the availablility of some of the tracks from the film, Don graciously posted the following:
+Don Perry, the Music Supervisor on Night of the Comet, shared some insights into the Soundtrack for the film on the Night of the Comet Group Page on Facebook.
+Don graciously posted the following:

 Chat With Don Perry On Night Of The Comet Facebook Group Page (May 2014)